OffchainLabs/nitro/README.md

 This repository implements V2 of the Arbitrum challenge protocol.
 V2 is an efficient, all-vs-all dispute protocol that enables anyone on Ethereum L1 to challenge incorrect Arbitrum state transitions in a permissionless manner.
 Given Arbitrum’s state transition is deterministic, this guarantees only one correct result at any given assertion.
 A **single, honest participant** will always win against malicious entities when challenging assertions posted to Ethereum.

-The code in this repository will eventually be migrated to [github.com/offchainlabs/nitro](https://github.com/offchainlabs/nitro), which includes the necessary execution machines required for interacting iwth the protocol.
+The code in this repository will eventually be migrated to [github.com/offchainlabs/nitro](https://github.com/offchainlabs/nitro), which includes the necessary execution machines required for interacting with the protocol.

 A complete list of reference documentation for the repository can be found on Notion [here](https://www.notion.so/arbitrum/Challenge-Protocol-V2-Trail-of-Bits-Kickoff-cf3b54ba0b234b0195bfdd08c6cbcc88)